Brewery ROI Calculator

 What affects brewery payback period?

-Payback period depends on startup investment, beer pricing, production volume, sales mix, fixed costs, labor, rent, utilities, and how efficiently the brewery uses its equipment.
+Payback depends on startup investment, beer pricing, production volume, sales mix, fixed costs, labor, rent, overhead, financing, and equipment utilization.
+Use the brewery layout planner to identify building-related costs before relying on the result.

 Can taproom beer improve brewery ROI?

-Taproom and brewpub sales often generate higher revenue per barrel than wholesale beer, but they also require hospitality operations, staff, service space, and local customer traffic.
+Taproom and brewpub sales often generate higher revenue per barrel than wholesale beer, but they also require hospitality operations, staff, service space, and reliable customer traffic.
+Compare the brewpub brewing model with a nano brewery model.

 Can BREWHA improve brewery ROI?